kherron13/330_project3/SRS.md

 allow a user to record information.

 #### To-Do
 The to-do lists will allow a user to check off tasks.
-The user can add a list of related tasks and set automatic reminders for the next task a set amount of time after each item is completed.
+The user can add items to the list, reorder them, edit, and check them off.

 ### 3.2 Hardware Interfaces
 The app will be built as a native iOS application and will require an